fermyon/spin/docs/content/sips/013-sqlite.md

 #### Database migrations

 Database tables typically require some sort of configuration in the form of database migrations to get table schemas into the correct state.
+To begin with a command line option supplied to `spin up` will be available for running SQL statements on start up (i.e., `--sqlite-migration "CREATE TABLE users..."`).
+It will be up to the user to provide itempotent statements such that running them multiple times does not produce unexpected results.

-While we could require the user to ensure that the database is in the correct state each time the trigger handler function is run, there are a few issues with this:
+However, such an approach (while useful) is likely to not be sufficient for more advanced use cases.
+We could require the user to ensure that the database is in the correct state each time the trigger handler function is run.
+However, there are a few issues with this:
 * Schema tracking schemes (e.g., a "migrations" table) themselves require some sort of bootstrap step.
 * This goes against the design principle of keeping components handler functions simple and single purpose.